binli123/dsmil-wsi/README.md

 ```
   $ python train_tcga.py --dataset=[DATASET_NAME] --new_features=1
 ```
 >You will need to adjust `--num_classes` option if the dataset contains more than 2 positive classes or only 1 positive class.
+See the next section for details.

 ## Feature vector csv files explanation
 1. For each bag, generate a .csv file where each row contains the feature of an instance.
 The .csv file should be named as "_bagID_.csv" and put into a folder named "_dataset-name_/_category_/".